MaverickBattler/guess-the-word/README.md

 An simple word guessing game written using ViewModels.
 User can guess the word by trying different letters, he has 8 attempts total.

 Following techniques were used:
-ViewModels, ViewModel factory, ViewBinding, Navigation Component
+ViewModels, ViewModel factory, ViewBinding, Navigation Component, LiveData